 I read Shakespeare's Julius Caesar when I was 12.
-I loved it, or at least I pretended that I understood enough of it to love it because I wanted to be cool.
-(Yes, I was terribly misguided about what constituted "cool.")
+I loved it, or at least I pretended that I understood enough of it to love it because I thought that would make me cool.

 I had been writing and performing awful plays and forcing my family to watch them since I was about 6.
-Theatre was this amazing, exciting thing where I could tell stories and maybe find a way to connect with people better than I was able to in the rest of my life.
+Theatre was this amazing, exciting thing where I could tell stories and maybe find a way to connect with people.

 Eventually I discovered film, and TV, and voiceover, and a myriad of other ways to do art.
 I also managed to find adventure in my real life by living on three continents and acquiring an eclectic list of hobbies.
 Jacobean crewelwork, anyone?

-I'm still just a kid who wants to make art and force other people to watch it, but now I'm better at it.
-Mostly.
+I'm still just a kid who wants to make art and have other people watch it, but now I'm better at it.